dkirkby/E4S/kit.md

 All of the circuits we will build with this kit use temporary wiring connections.
 For examples of permanent wiring, study the [printed circuit board (PCB)](https://en.wikipedia.org/wiki/Printed_circuit_board) used by your processor or sensor modules.
 Can you identify the resistors, capacitors and LEDs on these PCBs?
 They look very different from those in the kit because they use [surface-mount technology](https://en.wikipedia.org/wiki/Surface-mount_technology).

+A complete list of the kit components is below, including links to relevant datasheets or articles.

 ## Passive Linear Components

 - 2 x 10KΩ resistors (0.5W)